GreenPAK

-GreenPAK™ was a Renesas Electronics family of mixed-signal integrated circuits and development tools. purchased by Renesas, sales at a hobby level were discontinued in favor of Renesas sales force which only deals with industrial level buyers.
+GreenPAK™ is a Renesas Electronics family of mixed-signal integrated circuits and development tools.
 GreenPAK circuits are classified as configurable mixed-signal ICs.
 This category is characterized by analogue and digital blocks that can be configured through programmable non-volatile memory.
 These devices also have a "Connection Matrix", which supports routing signals between the various blocks.
 These devices can include multiple components within a single IC.

 Also, the company developed the Go Configure™ Software Hub for IC design creation, chip emulation, and programming.

 History

 The GreenPAK technology was developed by Silego Technology Inc. The company was established in 2001.
 The GreenPAK product line was introduced in April 2010.
 Then, the first generation of ICs was released.
 Later, Silego was acquired by Dialog Semiconductor PLC in 2017.
 Officially, the trademark for the GreenPAK title was registered in 2019.

 Currently, in the market, the sixth generation of GreenPAK ICs was already released.
 Over 6 billion GreenPAK ICs have been shipped to Dialog's customers all over the world.

 In 2021, Dialog was acquired by Renesas Electronics, therefore the GreenPAK technology is currently officially owned by Renesas.